bernie-skipole/indipydriver/docs/source/usage/example1.rst

     def make_driver():
         "Returns an instance of the driver"

+        # Make an instance of the object controlling the instrument
         thermalcontrol = ThermalControl()

-        # create a vector with one number 'temperaturemember' as its member
+        # and a coroutine which will run the instrument
+        runthermo = thermalcontrol.run_thermostat()

         # Note: numbers must be given as strings
         stringtemperature = str(thermalcontrol.temperature)

+        # Make a NumberMember holding the temperature value
         temperaturemember = NumberMember( name="temperature",
                                           format='%3.1f', min='-50', max='99',
                                           membervalue=stringtemperature )
-        # Create a NumberVector instance, containing the member.
+        # Make a NumberVector instance, containing the member.
         temperaturevector = NumberVector( name="temperaturevector",
                                           label="Temperature",
                                           group="Values",
                                           perm="ro",
                                           state="Ok",
                                           numbermembers=[temperaturemember] )

-        # create a device with temperaturevector as its only property
+        # Make a Device with temperaturevector as its only property
         thermostat = Device( devicename="Thermostat",
                              properties=[temperaturevector] )

-        # set the coroutine to be run with the driver
-        runthermo = thermalcontrol.run_thermostat()

-        # Create the Driver, containing this device and
+        # Create the Driver which will contain this Device, the coroutine needed
-        # the coroutine needed to run the instrument
+        # to run the instrument, and the instrument controlling object
         driver = ThermoDriver( devices=[thermostat],
                                tasks=[runthermo],
                                thermalcontrol=thermalcontrol )